takama/caldera/README.md

 ./caldera api [flags]

 Flags:
   -h, --help           help for api
       --enabled        An API modules using
       --grpc           A gRPC module using
-      --rest      A REST module using
+      --rest-gateway   A REST gateway module using
 ```

 Save a common `API` parameters: